askleon/BlazorDialogService/readme.md

 # About
 - A very generic dialog service for blazor.
-- Does not include any markup for dialog, so you can create and style your own dialogs.
+- It can take any component, allowing you to choose or style your own dialog markup.
+- Dialog markup not included.
+(Example markup from the sample project: [Link](samples/BlazorServerSample/Pages/CustomDialogs/))

 # Installation
 - Add package to your project